chrishatch03/startup/conflictTest.md

 Here's some text.
-I edited this in github.
+I edited this in my dev environment.